makisarvin/makisarvin.github.io/source/_posts/2015-02-02-managing-project-dependencies-using-sbt.markdown

 libraryDependencies ++= Dependencies.backendDeps
 {% endcodeblock %}

-We can do the same with every other setting, Put them in a Common.scala and import them as settings.
-So an easy solution is to copy and paste the Dependecies.scala to each project, or better yet link this file from a central location. is this all?

 Well, if we look into the projects, we see that it's not only the library dependencies that need to be shared but various other settings.
 So lets move those settings into another common file.